aflashyrhetoric/aflashyrhetoric.github.io/content/posts/full-stack.md

 By that point, I had built:

-- a specialized CMS in Rails (which is being used by a client to this day)
+- a specialized CMS in Rails (live and still in use today)
 - a CRUD API in Laravel
 - a simple but non-trivial front-end in ReactJS.
+- a toggleable Chrome extension that applied a "night theme" to Messenger.com

 They were "built" with Grunt, Gulp, and Webpack, respectively.
 They used Sass, the Eloquent ORM, Liquid and ERB templating languages.
 I understood Inversion of Control / Dependency Injection, CSRF protection, JSON Web Token based authentication...

 > blah blah blah, blah blah blah.

 Point being - I thought I really knew a lot.
 (Don't worry - I know better now.)
 Some time later, I was employed at Nulab at a Front-End Engineer - my current position.
-In all my arrogance as a younger dev, I actually thought my "full-stack" talents would be under-utilized in the given role.
+In all my arrogance as a younger dev, I actually thought my "full-stack" talents would be under-utilized in a front-end role.

 ### HAHA NOPE :poop: